shawn-nyk/tp/docs/UserGuide.md

 #### Finding applications: `find app`

 Finds all applications in your list of applications whose job titles contain any of the given keywords.
+Note that

 Format: `find app KEYWORD [ANOTHER_KEYWORD]...`
 - Only the application job title will be searched for.